Corporate Income Tax Incentives

 Credit for Qualified Railroad Reconstruction or Replacement Expenditures

-For taxable years beginning on or after January 1, 2023, this credit is available to Class II or Class III railroads.
+This credit is available to Class II or Class III railroads.
 The credit is equal to 50% of a qualifying railroad’s qualified expenditures incurred within Florida during a taxable year.
-The amount of the credit may not exceed $3,500 multiplied by the number of miles of railroad track owned or leased in Florida by the qualifying railroad as of the end of the taxable year in which the qualified expenditures were incurred.
+The amount of the credit may not exceed $3,500 multiplied by the number of miles of railroad track owned or leased in Florida by the qualifying railroad as of the end of the calendar year prior to the taxable year in which the qualified expenditures were incurred.

 • Unused credit may be carried forward for five taxable years.

 • Unused credit may be transferred to a taxpayer under Ch.
-220, F.S., that either transports property using the rail facilities of the qualifying railroad, or furnishes railroad-related property or services to any railroad operating in Florida, or is a railroad, as those terms are defined in 26 C.F.R. s.
-1.45G-1(b) (March 18, 2018).
+220, F.S., that either transports property using the rail facilities of any qualifying railroad, or furnishes railroad-related property or services, as those terms are defined in 26 C.F.R. s.
+1.45G-1(b) (March 18, 2018), to any railroad operating in Florida, or is a railroad.
 The transferor is required to notify the Department of a credit transfer by submitting form Florida Credit for Qualified Railroad Reconstruction or Replacement Expenditures – Notice of Intent to Transfer a Credit (Form F-11915T).

 References: Section 220.1915, F.S., Rule 12C-1.01915, F.A.C.